Billionaire Leon Black’s $158M payment to Jeffrey Epstein sparks Senate investigation

-The Senate Committee on Finance announced Tuesday that it is conducting an investigation into billionaire and former chairman and CEO of Apollo Global Management Leon Black’s financial ties with disgraced financier Jeffrey Epstein.
+The Senate Finance Committee announced Tuesday that it is conducting an investigation into billionaire and Apollo Global Management co-founder Leon Black’s financial ties with disgraced financier Jeffrey Epstein.

 The investigation’s findings allegedly include a “transaction Epstein devised to help Black avoid more than $1 billion in federal taxes raises.”
 The probe originally began as “part of a broader review of the means by which the ultra-wealthy avoid or evade federal taxes,” according to a statement from the panel.